Tower of Evil: Plot

-Back on the island, the team is discussing the island's history when they hear a strange noise.
-They split up to look for the cause.
-Two of the team bump into each other.
-Though the woman is terrified she learns that some of the team members have been to the island before and are keeping that quiet.
-Afterward they are all shown together.
-Dr. Simpson decides to check on the boat, or so he says.
-Before he goes, he says that the 3 young people must have been murdered by a madman, and he believes the madman is still on the island.
-While two people go upstairs to have intercourse, the rest of the men go out to look for the Doctor.
-They find that someone has blown up the boat.
-The young man having sex with the lovely Nora runs down to the boat.
-Nora, alone, wanders and is stalked by the murderer.
-She sees a decomposing body in a rocker.
-She screams and passes out.
+The scientists eventually hear an unusual noise and split up to look for the cause.
+After everyone reunites, Dr. Simpson says that he will check on the boat.
+Before leaving, he says that the three young people must have been murdered by a madman who may still be on the island.
+While two scientists have sex, the rest of the men go out to look for the Doctor and find that someone blew up the boat.
+One of the scientists having sex runs to the boat.
+The other one, Nora, wanders alone and is stalked by the murderer, a bearded madman.
+She sees a decomposing body in a rocker, screams and passes out.

 The others come running and find Nora and the body.
 They demand answers from the captain.
-He admits that he has been lying and keeping secrets.
-He tells of how his sister-in-law, the corpse, died and how his brother Saul is still there, living in the caves under the house.
-The madman has also destroyed their radio.
+He reveals that the corpse is his sister-in-law and that his brother Saul is still there, living in the caves under the house.
+The madman also destroyed their radio.
 The men decide to go in pairs to find Saul.
-The women stay inside and talk about the story they have just heard.
+The women, consisting of Nora and her friend Rose, stay inside.
 The captain and his search partner find Saul's cave.

-Nora's friend Rose hears a man weeping.
-She investigates, and looking through a wall, she sees Saul, rocking the corpse of his dead wife.
-He hears her and stalks her.
-He finds Nora, who runs to the top of the lighthouse where Saul throws her off onto the rocks below.
-Seeing that she is dead, Rose and the 2 other men go into a cave together.
+Rose hears someone weeping, investigates and eventually sees Saul rocking the corpse of his dead wife.
+He hears Rose and, while stalking her, finds Nora, who runs to the top of the lighthouse.
+There Saul throws her off onto rocks.
+Seeing that Nora is dead, Rose and the two other men go into a cave together.
 Meanwhile, the Doctor, who is near a coffin, finds the treasure.
-He hears the strange sound again, like a flute, and pursues it.
+He hears the unusual sound again and pursues it.
 After he leaves, the captain's search partner finds the treasure.
-As soon as he looks it over, he hears Saul laugh, and then Saul crashes in on him.
-Shortly after, the remaining 5 meet up in the cave.
-The Doctor explains that he fired his gun at Saul and has been stalking him all night.
+After looking it over, he hears Saul laugh.
+Saul then crashes in on him.
+The remaining five meet up in the cave.
+The Doctor explains that he fired his gun at Saul and was stalking him all night.